 · Referring athletes for appropriate diagnostic and follow-up procedures and completing and submitting an injury report to the Athletic Training Outreach Program Manager in a timely manner.

 · Utilize appropriate, sound, and up to date clinical techniques to effectively assess and treat athletic injuries. · Provide athletic training services to patients and athletes at sponsored events as requested or required.

 · Complete all documentation in a timely manner.

-– Must have current Texas LAT by July 2021
+– Must have current (or temporary) Texas LAT by August 1, 2022

 – BOC preferred but not required